Poppa Joe

-"Poppa Joe" is a 1972 song recorded by The Sweet.
+"Poppa Joe" is a 1972 song recorded by the Sweet.
 Written by Mike Chapman and Nicky Chinn, it went to number eleven in the UK.
 It was released in the United Kingdom by RCA Records on 28 January 1972.
-The single is a bubblegum pop song with elements of Caribbean music due to the use of a steelpan throughout the song.
-It was featured as a bonus track on a 2005 re-release of the bands first album, Funny How Sweet Co-Co Can Be.
+The single combines the band's early bubblegum sound with calypso, particularly in the use of a steelpan throughout the song.
+It was featured as a bonus track on a 2005 re-release of the band's debut studio album, Funny How Sweet Co-Co Can Be.